 Multidisciplinary Drifting Observatory for the Study of Arctic Climate

-The Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) is an international research expedition to study the physical, chemical, and biological processes that coupled the Arctic atmosphere, sea ice, ocean, and ecosystem.
-Beginning in fall 2019, the RV Polarstern icebreaker will drift with [be frozen in] Arctic sea ice for a full year, and serve as an intensive observatory, allowing scientists to collect data in every season.
-Surrounding the ship will be a distributed network of key measurements to capture information on spatial variability.
-Coordinated activities from land-based stations, aircraft, additional ships, and satellites will support the expedition, providing the large-scale context.
+The Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) was an international research expedition to study the physical, chemical, and biological processes that coupled the Arctic atmosphere, sea ice, ocean, and ecosystem.
+Beginning in fall 2019, the RV Polarstern icebreaker drifted with [was frozen in] Arctic sea ice over a year, and served as an intensive observatory, allowing scientists to collect data in every season.
+Surrounding the ship was a distributed network of key measurements to capture information on spatial variability.
+Coordinated activities from land-based stations, aircraft, additional ships, and satellites supported the expedition, providing the large-scale context.
 Jointly this constellation of observations and subsequent analyses will contribute to model improvements at many scales, as well as sea-ice forecasting, representations of local- and large-scale weather, and climate prediction.

-The expedition is led by Germany’s Alfred Wegener Institute (AWI), with key support from the U.S.’s Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder and NOAA Earth System Research Laboratories’s Physical Science Division (PSL).
-Overall, 17 nations are involved; the U.S. represents the second largest national contribution with funding support from NOAA, NSF, DOE, and NASA.
+The expedition was led by Germany’s Alfred Wegener Institute (AWI), with key support from the U.S.’s Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder, and the NOAA Physical Sciences Laboratory (PSL).
+Overall, 17 nations were involved; the U.S. represents the second largest national contribution with funding support from NOAA, NSF, DOE, and NASA.

 Click a heading to expand project details.